 - CO1.
-Create awareness about the constitutional values and objectives written in the Indian Constitution. - CO2.
-List the fundamental rights and fundamental duties of Indian citizens. - CO3.
-Identify the division of legislative, executive and financial powers between the union and the state governments. - CO4.
-Understand the working of Indian democracy, its institutions and processes at the local, state and union levels. - CO5.
-Explain the functions and responsibilities of Election commission of India and Union Public Service Commission.
+Comprehend and articulate the fundamental constitutional values written in Indian constitution - CO2.
+List and explain the fundamental rights guaranteed to Indian citizens by the Constitution, as well as understand their corresponding fundamental duties. - CO3.
+Identify and explain the distribution of legislative, executive, and financial powers between the central (union) government and state governments in India. - CO4.
+Explain the working of Indian democracy, including its institutions and processes at the local, state, and union levels. - CO5.
+Describe the functions and responsibilities of the Election Commission of India and the Union Public Service Commission